mrpotatocode/mrpotatocode/README.md

 If you're on my GitHub, my best R-based project is within this [repo](https://github.com/mrpotatocode/COFFEE_COFFEE_COFFEE), so if you only have a moment, check it out.
 Here's its [Shiny App](https://mrpotatocode.shinyapps.io/TastingNotePredictions/).
 Eventually a Reproducible Workflow project will come out of this with Professor [Rohan Alexander](rohanalexander.com) but it's not finished.
 Sorry Rohan.

-I'm blogging (rarely) [here](https://write.as/mrpotatocode/) or maybe on Purpose's blog.

-I am working on a project with biosonification by listening to plants.
-[WAAAAAAVEYYYYYY](https://soundcloud.com/mrplantwave).
-HA, LIES. _Eventually_.

 You can reach me via <a href="mailto:mrpotatocode@ttrroossee.anonaddy.com">email</a>.